AndyObtiva/are-we-there-yet/INITIAL_PLAN.md

 ## Background

-For very simple projects, enterprise project management software is too complicated and not conventient to use.
+For very simple projects, enterprise project management software is too complicated to setup and not conventient to use.

-Are We There Yet? aims to be a simple alternative that provides a quick "at a glance" view of multiple small projects and their progress of completion.
+Are We There Yet? aims to be an alternative that provides a quick "at a glance" view of multiple small projects and their progress of completion.

 ## Business Use Cases